pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.5.md

 This style of scoping will incur a bit of a performance cost in 1.5 and moving forward.
 The cost is greater the closer your scoping is to the root of your application.
-Leaf node features will not incur much of a cost.
+Leaf node features will not incur as much of a cost.

 See the dedicated article <doc:Performance#Store-scoping> for more information.